graphql-kit/graphql-faker/Customization.md

 - `createFakers`
 - `error`

+### fake resolvers

+On the `config.fake` object

+- `resolveFake`
+- `resolveExample`
+- `resolveFakeType`
+- `resolveFakeOptions`

+### example resolvers

+On the `config.example` object

+- `createKeyMatcher`
+- `resolveExampleValues`

-See the code for more details on how to customize to fit your scenario.
-You can f.ex use these hooks to lookup values by calling a web API, such as a CMS, a DB lookup or some faker API on the Internet.
+See the code under `src/fakers/resolve` for more details on how to customize to fit your particular needs.

+You can f.ex use these hooks to lookup fake values by:

+- lookup in a CMS
+- a Database lookup
+- fetch data from a public faker/generator API on the WWW